ajcwebdev/dash-transcripts/markdown_files/2024-02-19-1st-update-on-merchant-credits.md

 [19:27] will charge you 30 euros or $30.
 And once they do it, they show the QR code on their device and by scanning their QR code, you will issue the 30 credits to that customer
 [19:50] and you confirm it on this page.
 So by this confirmation, the customer will get 30 credits in their wallet.
 [20:02] Amanda scanned my wallet as I'm the customer, Amanda's the merchant.
 She scanned my wallet.
 We can go through that again.
 Amanda, make another issue as whatever amount.
-[20:15] So it's my cookie store and Ryan wants to buy $200 to support his diabetic constitution.
+[20:15] So it's my cookie store and Rion wants to buy $200 to support his diabetic constitution.
 I think it's set to euros, but whatever.
 Okay.
 But go and issue.
 You can read in the
 [20:33] small square.
 Now Amanda is scanning my QR code at this point.
 Right?
 Exactly.
 It's written in the small square, but Amanda is scanning the QR code generated by your wallet on your
 [20:52] device.
 Yeah.
 I installed the same application, but instead of merchant or business, I clicked [20:59] individual.
 And then when I wanted to buy the credits, I pressed some buttons and I got a QR code on my phone.
 And now I handed over the 200 euros and Amanda is now waiting
 [21:11] for me to present my QR code, just like I would receive crypto.
 I present my QR code.
 She's going to scan it.
 And that way she sends me this token.
 [21:24] Exactly.
 So you can cancel it also on the top.
 So you go back.
 So this is the issuance.
-And right now, let's say that you, Ryan, come back two hours later or maybe a week later
+And right now, let's say that you, Rion, come back two hours later or maybe a week later
 [21:46] and you are purchasing some cookies for euro 20.
 So Amanda goes and you tell her that you pay with your credit.
 So she enters euro 20 and then she presses receive purchase credits.
 [22:05] Okay.
 And now I'm scanning her QR code.
 Exactly.
 Now it's you who's scanning with your wallet, this QR code, and then you need
 [22:18] to confirm it.
 We actually can go through the customers experience as well because we just need to go through the setup again.